Kanban-Zai/kanban-zai-version-1.0/core.md

 From here we can infer 3 things.

 1. If cards are being planned and completed by sprint end.
-All is on track.
+The project timeline can be predicted with deterministic variance.
 2. If backporting is happening there is a problem with the product model.
 3. If cards are not being completed and not being backported there is a fundamental problem with the team.

+Product model problems include
+- functional granularity issues. ( to much or not enough )
+- business rule conflicts
+- market fit/business rule/technology conflicts

 The fundamental problems are
  - Prioritization Failures